codessintheclassroom/classroom-material/workshop2/01-setup.md

 We'll commit and push this code to our development branch to have a start point.
 To do that:
 1. [Read the guidance on staging changes and committing in the Git cheatsheet](../git-cheatsheet.md#commit).

-   For example, you could open a new terminal using `Terminal → New Terminal` and run:
+   For example, you could use your favourite shell, go to your backend project folder and run:

        git add .
        git commit

 2. [Read the guidance on pushing your changes in the Git cheatsheet](../git-cheatsheet.md#push).

-   For example, in a terminal, you could run:
+   For example, in a shell, you could run:

        git push